Need an Emergency Dentist in Reno?

-- Loose or Knocked out Teeth
+- Partially Broken or Chipped Teeth

 - Sudden Severe Pain in Teeth or Gums

-Loose or Knocked Out Teeth
+Loose or Knocked-Out Teeth

 It’s important to keep the area clean until you are able to get to your dentist.
 Rinse your mouth with warm water to clear away any food, dirt or debris that may have been introduced from the accident.
 If the tooth is no longer in your mouth, place it in milk to preserve it as long as possible.
 However, always try to keep the tooth in your mouth if it has not completely detached.
 Do not attempt to remove the tooth yourself.